KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 * sometimes tests can fail and their execution time is different
 * other times you may have [flaky tests randomly failing](/2021/fix-intermittently-failing-ci-builds-flaky-tests-rspec) and you could use Test Retries in Cypress to automatically rerun failed test cases.
 This results in running a test file for longer.

 All above compounds into an uncertain time.
-It's hard to predict how to exactly divide test files between the parallel steps to ensure the steps complete work at a similar time.
+It's hard to predict how to exactly divide test files across the parallel steps to ensure the steps complete work at a similar time.
 But there is a solution to that - a dynamic test suite split during runtime.

 ## Queue Mode - a dynamic tests split

-To distribute tests work between BitBucket Pipeline parallel steps you can use [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build) with a Queue Mode.
+To distribute tests work across BitBucket Pipeline parallel steps you can use [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build) with a Queue Mode.
 You can use [`@knapsack-pro/cypress` npm package](https://github.com/KnapsackPro/knapsack-pro-cypress#knapsack-procypress) that will generate a Queue with a list of test files on the Knapsack Pro API side and then all parallel steps can connect to the queue to consume test files and execute them.
 This way parallel steps ask for more tests only after they finished executing a set of tests previously fetched from the Knapsack Pro API.
 You can learn about the [details of Queue Mode from the article](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation).

 ## BitBucket Pipeline YML config